 Check Your Inbox for an Opportunity to Participate in Important Surveys to Help Value Your Professional Services

 The American Medical Association’s Relative Value Scale Update Committee (RUC) works with specialty societies, like the American Academy of Audiology (the Academy), to develop and propose recommendations for valuation to CMS for new or revised CPT codes.
 To properly determine valuation for codes, the AMA RUC partners with specialty societies to conduct surveys from providers who regularly bill the codes under review.
-In the next few weeks, the Academy and ASHA will be distributing such surveys to a random sample of audiologists.
+In the next few weeks, the Academy, ASHA, and the American Balance Society will be distributing such surveys to a random sample of audiologists.
 Check your e-mail inbox for these surveys and tell your colleagues to be on the lookout for the surveys, as well.
 The surveys are meant to assess key elements of the service you provide including the time, intensity, and complexity of the work performed.
 Completing these surveys allow audiologists to take an active role in determining how audiology codes and services are valued.

 For more information on the survey process view this education video from the AMA.